kyma-project/community/docs/kyma-release-notes/2023-08-31-release-notes-2.18.md

     - OTel Collector 0.83.0
     - Fluent Bit 2.1.8

+## Service Mesh
+As a significant step in our journey towards the Istio module’s release, we have introduced a new, stable, and reliable method of installing Istio - Kyma Istio Operator.
+This release also includes improvements to the installation and upgrade processes of Istio, as well as a new version of the Istio custom resource that provides additional configuration options.
+To learn more about it, visit the [Kyma Istio Operator repository](https://github.com/kyma-project/istio/blob/main/docs/user/README.md).

 ## Security
 The Cluster Users component [has been deprecated since Kyma 2.7](https://github.com/kyma-project/website/blob/main/content/blog-posts/2022-09-22-release-notes-2.7/index.md#cluster-users-component-deprecated) and will be removed with Kyma 2.19.
 The component includes predefined Kubernetes ClusterRoles such as `kyma-admin`, `kyma-namespace-admin`, `kyma-edit`, `kyma-developer`, `kyma-view`, and `kyma-essentials`.
 These Roles specify permissions for accessing Kyma resources that you can assign to users.
 For example, if you bind a user to the `kyma-admin` ClusterRole, it grants them full admin access to the entire cluster, and if you bind a user to the `kyma-view` ClusterRole, they are only allowed to view and list the resources within the cluster.